Dbansal06/Stock-Price-Prediction-Streamlit/README.md

 Click "Perform Hyperparameter Tuning" to run a Grid Search, which will find the best n_estimators and max_features for your model.
 This process can take some time but generally leads to better performance.

-Prediction and Evaluation: Once the model is trained, it will make predictions on the test set and display RMSE, MAE, and R-squared (R2) metrics.
+Prediction and Evaluation: Once the model is trained, it will make predictions on the test set and display RMSE, MAE, and R-squared (R
+2
+ ) metrics.

 Actual vs. Predicted Prices: A line chart comparing the actual stock prices with your model's predictions on the test set.